- Competitive Analysis

 - Incorporate videos on blogs

-8. Implement Accurate Measurement, Tracking & Analytics
+8. Implement Accurate Measurement, Tracking & Analytics on Every Remodeling Advertising Campaign

-The best advertising strategy isn’t complete without tracking.
+The best remodeling advertising strategy isn’t complete without tracking.
 How does your website measure up against competitors?
 You wouldn’t know unless you are tracking analytics.

 Rankings and web traffic, while they are helpful signals, are not an accurate measurement of success.
 To make sure your website and digital marketing performance are the best it can be, you will want to monitor the following analytics: